Matthias Scheffler: Data science and development of the NOMAD database

-Since 2003, Matthias Scheffler and his group have been developing artificial intelligence methods and are increasingly engaged in scientific data-sharing activities.
+Since 2003, Scheffler and his group have been developing artificial intelligence methods and are increasingly engaged in scientific data-sharing activities.
 Worldwide, vast amounts of scientific data are generated on materials, but only a fraction of it is actually used and published.
 Often, data are not adequately characterized and described, and most data are not considered further because they are not useful for the ongoing, focused research project.
 However, they may contain valuable information for other topics ("recycle the waste!").
 For computational materials science, Scheffler, together with Claudia Draxl, designed and set up a database where research data can be stored in a well-documented manner and where the research data are also available to other researchers.
-These activities, together with international colleagues, resulted in the foundation of the NOMAD Center of Excellence (CoE).
-In the meantime, NOMAD is the world's largest database of results from highly complex quantum mechanical calculations performed on state-of-the-art high-performance computers.
-Since 2020, the NOMAD CoE is increasingly focusing on software developments for exascale computers.

-As of October 2021, the FAIRmat consortium (FAIR Data Infrastructure for Condensed-Matter Physics and the Chemical Physics of Solids), funded by the German government, has been set up.
-Here, the original NOMAD concepts are advanced to the areas of materials synthesis and experimental research, and a corresponding metadata catalog, ontologies and workflows, as well as a federated infrastructure of data repositories (NOMAD Oasis) are being developed.
 With the detailed description and availability of data, artificial intelligence methods can be applied and materials with novel and advantageous properties can be identified.
 The previously often very lengthy value creation process in the development of new materials, from basic research to market-ready product, can thus be significantly shortened.